How to prepare your drivers for motorway breakdowns

 The responsibilities of a fleet manager

 The role of a fleet manager is to ensure that drivers are safe and prepared for any challenges that they may face whilst on the road, such as a vehicle breakdown.
 Fleet managers should provide their drivers with thorough training and guidance on what they need to do in the event of a breakdown, as this could help to prevent a road collision and keep drivers safe.
-Businesses can benefit significantly from having breakdown cover, as vehicles will be recovered and fixed far quicker.
-This would usually be arranged by the fleet manager who will then be responsible for giving their drivers all the necessary contact details so that they’re prepared in case their vehicle breaks down.

 Fleet managers are also responsible for ensuring that all vehicles are in good working condition and are safe to be driven.
 They should therefore keep a log of when vehicles are due in for a service and then follow up with their drivers to ensure that any maintenance issues have been reported and resolved.
-This will help to prevent breakdowns from happening, saving businesses time and money in the long run.
+This will help to prevent breakdowns from happening, saving businesses money and time in the long run.

 Picture of employee